JackSzwergold/Writing/memories/Brunch at the Met.md

 ***

 After a short while we left.
-As I walked out the doors and stepped down onto the stairs of the museum, I felt the afteroon sun, air and sky and — most of all — I felt free.
+As I walked out the doors and stepped down onto the stairs of the museum, I felt the afternoon sun, air and sky and — most of all — I felt free.

 “Let’s get out of here,” I said.